sensiblecodeio/custard/README.md

 A platform for tools that do stuff with data.

-Together with cobalt, forms x.scraperwiki.com, the new ScraperWiki platform.
+Together with cobalt, custard powers the [new ScraperWiki platform](https://scraperwiki.com).

 AGPL Licenced (see LICENCE file).

-# Stuff you need to do only once (installing)
+## Stuff you need to do only once (installing mongo & redis)

-## Install mongodb

 On Debian or Ubuntu: